Wandalen/willbe/doc/version2.eng/concept/ResourceStep.md

 ```

-Open to view`http://google.com` in 10 seconds.
+Open to view `http://google.com` in 10 seconds.

 #### Predefined step `submodules.download`

-Performs loading of remote submodules specified in the section resources `submodule`.
+Performs downloading of remote submodules specified in the section resources `submodule`.

-There are no fields and it can be specified directly in the `steps` section of the` build `section without inheritance.
+There are no fields and it can be specified directly in the `steps` filed of the` build `section without inheritance.

 #### Predefined step `submodules.update`
 If new versions of remote submodules are available, it downloads and installs them.